 If there is a question of marketability in a transaction, a buyer should consult with legal counsel.

-Whereas marketability is concerned with the ability for an owner to peacefully enjoy and reasonably market his or her property, insurability deals with whether a title insurance company is willing to provide insurance coverage against any known defects in the property.
+Whereas marketability is concerned with the ability of an owner to peacefully enjoy and reasonably market his or her property, insurability deals with whether a title insurance company is willing to provide insurance coverage against any known defects in the property.

 Indeed, title insurance companies are willing to insure over known defects in a property, provided that the defect is slight and the risk that the defect would result in a title claim is low.
-For instance, if an owner paid off a mortgage on a particular property in 1970, but a release of the mortgage was never filed in the land records and the title company is unable to obtain the release prior to settlement, a title insurance company may be willing to insure the property nevertheless.
-The risk that the unreleased mortgage would pose an issue for a future owner is low, and fixing the defect may be costly and time consuming.
+For instance, if an owner paid off a mortgage on a particular property in 1970, but a release of the mortgage was never filed in the land records, and the title company is unable to obtain the release prior to settlement, a title insurance company may be willing to insure the property nevertheless.
+The risk that the unreleased mortgage would pose an issue for a future owner is low, and fixing the defect may be costly and time-consuming.

 When considering whether title is insurable, then, a title insurance company will weigh the risk that the defect will result in a title claim with the difficulty of fixing the title defect.
 Such determinations are subjective, and while one title insurance company may decide to insure over a particular title defect, another title insurance company may refuse to insure over that same defect.